qase-tms/qase-python/qase-pytest/README.md

 ### Creating new testrun according to current pytest run

 If you want to create a new test run in Qase TestOps for each execution, you can simply skip `--qase-testops-run` option.
-If you want to provide a custom name for this run, you can add an option `--qase-testops-run-title`
+If you want to provide a custom name for this run, you can add the option `--qase-testops-run-title`.

 ```bash
 pytest \